r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/vm.md

 R-devel.
 Part of the file name are numbers identifying the version, and there is always only (the latest) available for download, hence the wildcards.
-If you are re-running this command, you may want to first delete the old installed you have downloaded previously and uninstall the previous version of R (see e.g.  unins000.exe in the installed R tree).
+If you are re-running this command, you may want to first delete the old installer you have downloaded previously and uninstall the previous version of R (see e.g.  unins000.exe in the installed R tree).

 Now, run R via `/c/Program\ Files/R/R-devel/bin/R`.
 A sample